claimvantage/sfdx-jenkins-shared-library/README.md

 * _glob_

   The matching pattern used to find the `project-scratch-def.json` files.
 Each matched file results in a separate parallel build.
-  The default value is "config/project-scratch-def.*.json"; this assumes that an extra part will be insered into the file names.
+  The default value is "config/project-scratch-def.*.json"; this assumes that an extra part will be insered into the file names and that part is used as a name for the parallel work.

 * _help_